 Gas is widely recognised in industry and government as the transition fuel on the path to cleaner power generation because it is proven technology and a relatively cheap option for moderate greenhouse gas emission reductions.
-One of the big reasons for the successful surge in Coal Seam gas development is that drilling technologies have been substantially improved since the 1980's and early 1990's when CSG prospects seemed quite gloomy.
-Today's technology is very cleaver directional drilling and it will be a critical development to the industry being able to ramp up reserves to the required level.
+One reason for the successful surge in coal seam gas development is that drilling technologies have improved substantially since the 1980's and early 1990's when CSG prospects seemed quite gloomy.
+Today's technology is very cleaver and it will be a critical development to the industry to ramp up to the required level.

-"The CO emitted when gas is burned is about one third of that from coal."
+"The CO2 emitted when gas is burned is about one third of that from coal."